India's stray dogs are being locked out by a US ban on adoptions

 Peedu's People, an NGO registered in Texas and Punjab, has sent close to 90 dogs to the US over the past five years.
 Most dogs are included in its "street foster" program where dogs are vaccinated, sterilized and monitored by a resident who feeds them.

-When dogs are injured too badly to survive independently on the streets, Peedu's People tries to rehome them abroad -- something they can't do under the new CDCP rules.
+When dogs are injured too badly to survive independently on the streets, Peedu's People tries to rehome them abroad -- something they can't do under the new CDC rules.

 The organization already has a "backlog of puppies who need to go overseas, because they have no chance of surviving on the roads in India," says founder Inder Sandhu.